-The main tools for liquidity risk management in the PKO Bank Polski SA Group are as follows:
+The main tools for liquidity risk management in PKO Bank Polski SA are as follows:

-- procedures for liquidity risk management, in particular emergency plans, - limits and thresholds mitigating liquidity risk, - deposit, investment and derivative transactions, including structural currency transactions and transactions for sale or purchase of securities, transactions ensuring long-term financing of Bank's lending activities.
+- procedures for liquidity risk management, in particular emergency plans, - limits and thresholds mitigating liquidity risk, - deposit, investment and derivative transactions, including structural currency transactions and transactions for sale or purchase of securities. - transactions ensuring long-term financing of the lending activities.

-To ensure an adequate liquidity level, the Bank and the entities of the PKO Bank Polski SA Group have accepted limits and thresholds for liquidity risk.
-The limits and thresholds were set for both current liquidity measures and medium and long-term liquidity measures.
+To ensure an adequate liquidity level, PKO Bank Polski SA has accepted limits and thresholds for liquidity risk.
+The limits and thresholds were set for short, medium and long-term liquidity measures.